ronsarma/ronsarma.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Talk at ACS San Diego about machine learning on molecules.
+Talks at ACS Spring 2025 in San Diego about theoretical and experimental studies on redox-active molecules.